Analysis | Trump’s crumbling Rust Belt position is almost entirely a function of how the votes are being counted

 Granted, there weren’t a lot of precincts in, so reputable news agencies wouldn’t have assumed a Purple victory.
 But you can see how a narrative of “Purple’s lead is eroding” can be formed.
 It’s hard to avoid!
 We used it ourselves, above.

-But, of course, Purple was never winning.
+But of course Purple was never winning.
 The results at 8 p.m. were that Orange was the choice of 55 percent of voters.
 It just took hours before that choice was made obvious.

 Notice what happens, though, if we count all of the mail-in votes at the front end.
 The state had them all in-hand after all, so why not?

-Note: This article was updated with Mackowiak’s correction.